foxbits/ytm-to-statsfm/README.md

       1. Since music videos naming can follow or not follow deterministic naming standards, it is recommended to do a double check and edit / correct the entries in this file before importing.
       2. For more details see Caveats / #2
    3. `-errors.json` - the list of entries in the history that cannot be processed** ❌
-      1. The file contains entries in the original YT Music listening history format, therefore, if you think you can fix any of the entries, have a quick look, fix them and then use the corrected file as input for the `sanitizer script`
+      1. The file contains entries in the original YT Music listening history format, therefore, if you think you can fix any of the entries, have a quick look, fix them and then use the corrected file as input for the `sanitizer script` (e.g. restart the process but with the corrected file)
-5. At the end of this process you will have 1/2 json files that you can use for the next step
+5. At the end of this process you will have 1/2/3 json files that you can use for the next step

-### Converting to Spotify format
+### 4. Converting to Spotify format

 For more insights into the Spotify Data format, see [understanding my data](https://support.spotify.com/article/understanding-my-data/), [`ReadMeFirst_ExtendedStreamingHistory.pdf`](docs/ReadMeFirst_ExtendedStreamingHistory.pdf) and the comments inside [`types/spotify_listening_history.py`](types/spotify_listening_history.py).

 1. Create a `.env` file and fill in the environment variables as identified in [`.env.example`](.env.example), according to your needs.
 These env vars are used to populate some default fields that are required in Spotify but not available in YTM
    1. `MS_PLAYED` - the milliseconds played (number).
 YT Music listening history does not have a duration of the time played, therefore a default is needed.
-I recommend the usual song average of 3 minutes, which is 180s therefore `180000` (ms)
+I recommend the usual song average of 3 minutes, which is 180s therefore `180000` (ms).
+This will be replaced if a match is found at next step, but is used as default
    2. `CONN_COUNTRY` - your country code (A-2 from [here](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes))
    3. `PLATFORM` - Put your own platform (needs to be supported by spotify), or use `ios`.
    4. `IP_ADDR` - your ip address - use some random one or add your actual ip address (https://www.whatsmyip.org)

-2. Run `python converter.py --file output\\watch-history-small-sanitized-songs.json` (and `python converter.py --file output\\watch-history-small-sanitized-videos.json` if you have checked and want to process the watched YTM videos as well).. or with your preffered file that follows the YTM format defined in [`types/ytm_processed_track.py`](types/ytm_processed_track.py) if you used other names
+2. Run `python converter.py --file output\\watch-history-sanitized-songs.json` (and `python converter.py --file output\\watch-history-sanitized-videos.json` if you have checked and want to process the watched YTM videos as well).. or with your preffered file that follows the YTM format defined in [`types/ytm_processed_track.py`](types/ytm_processed_track.py) if you used other names
-3. You will obtain a new json file named `your-file-spotify-format.json` in the `output` directory (e.g. `output\\watch-history-sanitized-songs-spotify-format.json`).
+3. You will obtain a new json file named `<your-file>-spotify-format.json` in the `output` directory (e.g. `output\\watch-history-sanitized-songs-spotify-format.json`).
-4. You can use this file as you would use a normal spotify listening history file, except that it does not have such significant data except the artist name, track name and timestamp played
+4. You can use this file as you would use a normal spotify listening history file, except that it does not have such significant data except the artist name, track name and timestamp played.
+The full data is populated in next steps.

-### Using the Spotify API to enrich the data
+### 5. Using the Spotify API to enrich the data

 Since YTM does provide only the artist name, track title and time played, a lot of the specific Spotify data is missing, most importantly the Spotify Track ID, the Album Name and the actual time played.

 This extra data (the most important being the spotify track id) is identified through searching the Spotify Metadata API by artist & track name.
+This result will sometimes return multiple entries, so this is a multi-step process

-#### Configure a Spotify API Key
+#### 5.1 Configure a Spotify API Key

 1. Make sure you have a Spotify Developer account and an application to use for this part
    1. Go to https://developer.spotify.com/dashboard, login and create an app